 It’s tremendous!
 The public school system is overcrowded and the truancy of teachers is high.
 Children with extra support needs of any kind (physical, mental, behavioral), and even those that have not previously been enrolled in school, are pushed to the side.
 The system is not capable of working with them.
 We are far from perfect, but our school specializes in helping children with disabilities who also come from very poor families.
-CCI has helped in a huge way by providing scholarships for these students.
+Donors through CCI have helped in a huge way by providing support for these students.
 The hope is that these lives will be transformed, changing the direction of their families, and ultimately impacting their communities.

 "The hope is that

 changing the direction